era/squid/README.md

 Squid is a static website generator written in Rust that uses the template language "TinyLang".

-The project is still under development, no feature is ready.
+The project is still under development.

 ## TinyLang